Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

   Nothing  -> pure c
 ```

-We can also extend the `==` check, to try normalising the terms for a given
+We'll also extend the `==`{.haskell} check that Haskell derived for us, to try
-number of steps and comparing the results:
+normalising the given expressions first:

 ```{.haskell pipe="./show Main.hs"}
 -- | Check whether two Com values are equal, after normalising for n steps.
 When